 Council Election Voting Period and Results

-The council election is conducted according to AIBC Bylaws (PDF) and Council Rules 4: Electronic Voting and Council Elections (PDF).
-The electronic voting period will open in the spring of 2019 (exact dates to follow), with e-voting instructions emailed directly to eligible voting members and honorary members.
-The five successful candidates will be announced prior to adjournment of the Annual Meeting.
+The electronic voting period will open on April 15, 2019 with e-voting instructions emailed directly to eligible voting members and honorary members.
+The election will close at 12 p.m. on May 6, 2019.
+The five successful nominees will be announced prior to adjournment of the Annual Meeting on May 6, 2019.

 Volunteer Opportunity for Election Scrutineers

 The 2019 Annual Meeting commences at 3:30 p.m. on Monday, May 6 at the Vancouver Convention Centre in the Summit Room (Room 301-305).
 One of the highlights of the annual meeting is the announcement of the election results of members to the governing council for the AIBC.

 The Institute invites applications from persons interested in the role of election scrutineer, per Council Rules 4: Electronic Voting and Council Elections, section 2.14, between 12 p.m.
 Monday, April 15 and 12 p.m.
 Thursday, April 18.